Reading & Libraries

 Refugee Stories

-FEATURES 20/05/2020
+Features 20/05/2020

 Book Talk - Crime Fiction Special

-As part of a new series where we bring you interviews with the authors you love, three major crime writers talk to Librarian Chris Jones via video.
+Three major crime writers talk to Librarian Chris Jones via video.

-BOOKS Q&A 20/05/2020
+Books Q&A 20/05/2020

 Books Q&A: Crime Reading Special

-In celebration of crime fiction, we pose our Bookish Q&A to FOUR brilliant crime writers.
+In celebration of crime fiction, we pose our Bookish Q&A to four brilliant crime writers.

-RECOMMENDATIONS 20/05/2020
+Recommendations 20/05/2020

 Crime Reading Picks